virocon-organization/virocon/docs/detailed_examples.rst

 In the following, the joint model is created from the dist description described above.
-Here, we are using global hierarchical models which are probabilistic models that covers the complete range of an environmental variable (’global’), following a particular hierarchical dependence structure.
+Here, we are using global hierarchical models which are probabilistic models that covers the complete range of an environmental variable ("global"), following a particular hierarchical dependence structure.
 The factorization describes a hierarchy where a random variable with index i can only depend upon random variables with indices less than i [3]_ .

 .. code-block:: python